censorship-no-archive/ceno1/doc/threatModel.md

 clients will automatically poll to check whether an Insertion Authority has been compromised.
 That page will be inserted by the Insertion Authority owner under the same SSK Freenet key.

+##### ix.
+Control over Insertion Authority's key area

+//Investigate whether SSKs are all stored in the same area

 #### iii.
 Established signaling channels compromisation